Pricing and calibration in the 4-factor path-dependent volatility model: Calibration to SPX options

 \subsection{Calibration to the SPX surface}

-{In Figures \ref{fig:spx_surface1} and \ref{fig:spx_surface2} we report the results of two calibration exercises: as of June 3, 2021, we calibrate to monthly SPX options with maturities between 15 and 351 days; and as of October 25, 2023, to monthly SPX options with maturities from 23 days to 296 days.
-At each iteration of the optimizer we simulate $N_{MC}= 2\cdot 10^{5}$ trajectories with discretization time step $\Delta t=\frac{1}{504}$.} The calibrated parameters of the path-dependent volatility model are reported in Tables \ref{tab:sample2} and \ref{tab:sample1}, respectively.
-With only 10 parameters, the model is able to accurately fit smiles for both short and long maturities.
+In Figures \ref{fig:spx_surface1} and \ref{fig:spx_surface2} we report the results of two calibration exercises: as of June 3, 2021, we calibrate to monthly SPX options with maturities between 15 and 351 days; and as of October 25, 2023, to monthly SPX options with maturities from 23 days to 296 days.
+At each iteration of the optimizer we simulate $N_{MC}= 2\cdot 10^{5}$ trajectories with discretization time step $\Delta t=\frac{1}{504}$. {\cb We have carefully checked that this time step is small enough to produce accurate prices and implied volatilities, even in the case of very large mean reversion ($\lambda_{1,0}=\lambda_{1,1}=100$) and vol-of-vol ($|\bar\lambda_1 \beta_1|=10$).
+Note that a mean reversion speed of 100 corresponds to a characteristic time of mean reversion of $\frac{1}{100}$, which is five times larger than our time step.} The calibrated parameters of the path-dependent volatility model are reported in Tables \ref{tab:sample2} and \ref{tab:sample1}, respectively. {\cb It is remarkable that the model, which is low-parametric (10 parameters) and time-homogeneous (no deterministic time-dependent input curve is used to calibrate to a term-structure of volatilities) is able to fit SPX smiles for a wide range of maturities so accurately}.
 In particular, the two-exponential kernels allow us to accurately capture the market term-structure of the ATM skew (see Figure \ref{fig:ATM_Skew}).
-We observe that two different mean reversion speeds need to be coupled, see the values of the $\lambda$s { and $\theta$s} in Table \ref{tab:sample2}.
+We observe that two different mean reversion speeds need to be coupled, see the values of the $\lambda$s and $\theta$s in Table \ref{tab:sample2}.

 The calibration to the SPX surface {up to the one-year maturity} takes approximately 30 minutes using Cuda 11.4 with PyTorch on a GPU-NVIDIA-SMI.
 The optimization was carried out, starting from a randomized offline initial configuration, using the derivative-free optimizer Py-BOBYQA (see \cite{CFMR:19,CRS:22}) relying on a trust-region method which proved particularly efficient with respect to other optimizers. { We enforced natural bounds on the parameters during optimization and then scaled model parameters to help the learning.}